GoogleCloudPlatform/datacatalog-tag-engine/README.md

    - The `tagengine.ini` file also has two additional variables, `INJECTOR_QUEUE` and `WORK_QUEUE`.
 These determine the names of the cloud task queues.
 You do not need to change them.
 If you change their name, you need to also change them in the `deploy/variables.tf`.<br><br>

+5. Create a new GCS bucket for CSV imports.
+Remember GCS bucket names are globally unique.
+	For example: `gsutil mb gs://$(gcloud config get-value project)-csv-import`

-4. Set the Terraform variables:
+6. Set the Terraform variables:

    Open `deploy/variables.tf` and change the default value of each variable.<br>
    Save the file.<br><br>
+   Alternatively, create a new file, named `deploy/terrform.tfvars` and specify your variables values there.

-5. Run the Terraform scripts:
+7. Run the Terraform scripts:

 	```
 	cd deploy